 Neuromuscular Facilitation (Advanced Trigger Point Manipulation)

-In addition, further to achieving a degree in Animal Welfare and Behaviour with Distinction from the University of the West of England in 2011, I have been providing dog training services through the other arm of my business, Complete Canine Dog Training, and have continued to to develop my knowledge and skills through practical workshops, online courses, seminars, webinars, conferences and private study, with organisations and individuals who are leading the field in dog behaviour and training research and education.
-I am a proud member of The Pet Professional Guild - The Association for Force-Free Professionals.
+In addition, further to achieving a degree in Animal Welfare and Behaviour with Distinction from the University of the West of England in 2011, I worked for several years caring for rescue dogs at the Blue Cross animal welfare charity before establishing my clinical massage service, and also provide dog training and behaviour support through the other arm of my business, Complete Canine Dog Training.
+I continue to to develop my knowledge and skills in these areas too, through practical workshops, online courses, seminars, webinars, conferences and private study, with organisations and individuals who are leading the field in dog behaviour and training research and education.
+I am a proud member of The Pet Professional Guild - The Association for Force-Free Professionals, and a Julie Naismith Certified Separation Anxiety Pro Trainer.

 What clients say